Lab 1: Course Intro & the Very Basics

 Summary

-While chatGPT can be a powerful tool for code productivity, it comes with a major caveat: When it fails, it fails with confidence.
+While ChatGPT can be a powerful tool for code productivity, it comes with a major caveat: When it fails, it fails with confidence (See Strawberry Fields Forever above).
 This means that it will be equally confident whether it is right or wrong!
 The optimal yield is when you are working on a problem with a tool, where you already have a good knowledge of the problem and the tool.
-Here, you can see if you are heading in the right direction or if you’re being send on a wild goose chase.
+Here, you can use your experience to evaluate if you are heading in the right direction or if you’re being send on a wild goose chase.
+In this situation, ChatGPT can be a powerful sparring partner to augment your bio data science workflow to enhance productivity.